wp-plugins/very-simple-event-list/readme.txt

 Yes, event time, event location, event URL and featured image are not required fields.

 = How do I enter an event website URL (link)? =
-Enter domain like this: www.wordpress.org or wordpress.org (this part will be auto added if missing: http://)
+You can enter a domain like this: wordpress.org (this part will be auto added if not entered: http://)

 = Where are my past events? =
 VSEL only lists upcoming (and today's) events in frontend.
 But past events are still listed in backend.